NGIS72/OpenGlobe.Avalonia/README.md

 This is an updated version of the old [OpenGlobe](https://github.com/virtualglobebook/OpenGlobe) project.
 Current stack: .NET 6, SkiaSharp, OpenTK and Avalonia UI.

-There are problems with framebuffer!!!
+There are problems with framebuffer and textures (only on linux) !!!

 <center>